Peter Nienow

 Peter Nienow FRSE is a Professor in glaciology at the University of Edinburgh.
 His research focuses on how glaciers and ice sheets respond to climate change.

-He was educated at Leighton Park School and Cambridge University.
+He was educated at Leighton Park School and Cambridge University where he gained a Blue for hockey.

 He is a winner of the Polar Medal, an award given to British citizens in recognition of acquisition of knowledge about polar regions, and who have undertaken polar expeditions in extreme hardship.